dhirajpatra/recipe/README.md

 ## Prerequsites

 Used [Docker](https://www.docker.com/products/docker) to administer this test.
-This ensures that we get an identical result to you when we test your application out, and it also matches our internal development workflows.
-If you don't have it already, you'll need Docker installed on your machine. **The application MUST run in the Docker containers** - if it doesn't we cannot accept your submission.
-You **MAY** edit the containers or add additional ones if you like, but this  be clearly documented.
+If you don't have it already, you'll need Docker installed on your machine. **The application MUST run in the Docker containers**

 - Application using postgres 9.6 container.
 For details can check docker-compose.yml and Dockerfile.